 Martin’s Steel String is an extraordinary instrument, and they have accomplished the goal of creating an affordable, high quality, travel acoustic guitar.

 This Martin was designed for lightweight travelers in mind.
-The guitar and strap only weigh a total of 2 lbs combined.
+The guitar and strap only weigh a total of 2 lbs combined, making this our smallest travel guitar.
 And when placed in the included protective bag, the two combine to weight a total of 5 lbs!

 While I clearly think this guitar is clearly the cream of the crop… I don’t recommend it for everyone.